Path of the Dragon

 The Core Idea

-This book uses the Serpent and the Dragon as living images for a human problem.
+The Serpent and the Dragon are living images for a human problem.

 The Serpent names raw charge before it has found form: instinct, survival, desire, fear, grief, vitality.
 Sometimes it arrives as heat and hunger.
 Sometimes it returns first as the faintest flicker of feeling, truth, or choice.